nTraum/XChat-ETF2L-Admin/README.md

-# XChat / HexChatETF2L Admin
+# XChat / HexChat ETF2L Admin

 XChat / HexChat plugin for easy handling of admin requests.
 It will automatically take the latest request and query the user appropriately.
 Tested with HexChat 2.9.5.